Girgetto/Eslint-settings/README.md

 git clone https://github.com/Girgetto/Eslint-settings.git eslint-settings
 ```

-Cloning the repo we are downloading the node_module and the eslintrc.json with the AirB&B style settings
+Cloning the repo we are downloading the node_module and the eslintrc.json with the [AirB&B](https://github.com/airbnb/javascript) style settings (one of the most used).

 **3- Open your VS code and in setting json copy this part:**